4Furki4/Lecture-notes-of-mine/ReCoded/css/css-notes.md

 - to avoid texts that streches all the way, you can use max-width

+### Height

+- You can use min-height to make sure that your element has a minimum height.
+If the content is bigger than the min-height, it will be bigger.
 ### Flex

 - We need to use a container to be able to use flex items which are the direct children of this flex container.